Introduction to C++ Interview Questions and Answers

 7. What are the data types and variables in C++?

-Data types are used to define the type of variable and accordingly, OS allocates the memory space and what can be stored.
-Variables are declared for which the value will be assigned and while declaring it reserves the memory space to hold the values.
-For e.g. int X, in this example, ‘int’ is data type and ‘X’ is variable.
+Data types are used to define the type of variable, and accordingly, OS allocates the memory space and what can be stored.
+Variables are declared for which the value will be assigned, and while declaring, it reserves the memory space to hold the values.
+For e.g. int X, in this example, ‘int’ is the data type and ‘X’ is variable.
 Some data type examples are int, char, float, long, bool, double, void.

 8. What is Constructor and destructor in C++?

 The constructor has been executed when the new objects of the class are created.
 It will have the same name exactly as the class name.
 A constructor can be the default constructor, which is not required to mention and it does not have any parameter.
-A constructor can be parametrized constructor that we need to mention or declare in class and parameters needs to be initialized.
+A constructor can be parametrized constructor that we need to mention or declare in class, and parameters need to be initialized.

 Destructor has been executed when the objects of a class are not in scope or it’s no longer in use.
-It will have the same name exactly as the class name but should be prefixed with (~) sign.
-It is mainly used for releasing the resources like a closing of files, etc.
+It will have the same name exactly as the class name but should be prefixed with the (~) sign.
+It is mainly used for releasing resources like the closing of files, etc.